web-platform-tests/interop/charter.md

 ## Joining and Leaving the Team

-If your organization has a track record of contributions to the web-platform-tests project, you may request to join the Interop Team by contacting interop@web-platform-tests.org.
-The decision will be made by the current team based on consensus.
+The Interop Team is made up of organization with a track record of contributions to the web-platform-tests project.

-Team members can be removed by their own request or the consensus of the entire team.
+Organization my apply to join the team by contacting interop@web-platform-tests.org.
+New members will be added with a consensus decision of existing members.

+Existing members may leave the team at any time without further obligation.
+If a member is no longer active in the team, they can be removed by consensus amongst the other team members.